anisa-bila/DisasterM3/execution_notes.md

 Models need GPUs for inference.
 QwenVL, InternVL, and Llava have billions of parameters that must be loaded into GPU memory to process and answer input questions.
 The largest models need multiple GPUs to work.

 ## Execution Steps
-1. Open Windows Terminal.
+1. Open a terminal (Windows/Linux)
 2. Run ```pip install Pillow tqdm transformers vllm```
 3. Run the ```run_vllm.py``` Python script.
-4. Script fails because vLLM does not official support Windows environments.
+4. If Windows terminal is used, the script fails because vLLM does not official support Windows environments.

 ## Encountered Issues
 <img width="960" height="111" alt="Screenshot 2026-05-26 095833" src="https://github.com/user-attachments/assets/007a42db-de9a-45a9-8afc-3671c4bca419" />